Debitum Review 2024: Up to 15% on Regulated P2P Platform!

 These are financial instruments that are composed of a bundle of different loans.
 The focus of Debitum is on business loans, which are offered by international lenders.

 Debitum is very careful when assessing new lenders, which is why there are only a few long-term partners on the marketplace.
 These include Evergreen Capital (Estonia), Flexidea (Latvia and Poland) and Triple Dragon (UK).
+Other lenders include Sandbox Funding and Juno Finance (both Latvia).

 There is a fixed interest rate for the securities.
 This is amortised over the entire term as the underlying loans are repaid.
 The range on Debitum is between 8% and 13%.
-The minimum investment amount is EUR 50.
+In some cases, it can also be up to 15%.

 Costs and Fees